mariodivece/hpet/README.md

 a last-in setting.
 In new versions of Windows, this has been improved and the resolution will not be applied at the system-wide level, but also may or may not be limited to the process that called it.
 All ```timeBeginPeriod``` calls must be matched by a ```timeEndPeriod``` call.
+Spoiler alert: this is part of the solution.

 * Using any kind of .NET provided [Timer](https://learn.microsoft.com/en-us/dotnet/standard/threading/timers):
 Whether user actions are executed in a single thread (like the WinForms UI thread), a WPF